sebfisch/java-data/content/docs/features/_index.md

-We now discuss selected new features in Java 17 that help to adress the drawbacks of defining and using algebraic datatypes in Java.
+We now discuss selected new features in Java 17 that help to adress the drawbacks of defining and using algebraic datatypes.
 [Sealed Classes](sealed) and [Records](records)
 help to define algebraic datatypes, whereas
 [Pattern Matching for `instanceof`](instanceof) and